It happens. A badly-injured patient walks into the waiting room of an urgent care facility, distributing blood on every surface she touches.

 - Mucous Membranes and Airways: Infectious blood particles can enter the human body through respiration (nose, mouth) or by way of the eyes or genitals.

-Bloodborne Pathogens: Cleanup Requires Immediate and Skilled Action
+Bloodborne Pathogen Cleanup Requires Immediate and Skilled Action

 Traumatic injury or death causes blood to enter the environment through spattering, pooling, saturation and misting.
 While many bloodborne pathogens don’t remain viable for long after the trauma, others persist in substrates and on surfaces long after the traumatic event has ended.